LukeStock22/FL24-CSE437-Project-LL/README.md

 - in server : npm install socket.io
 - in client: npm install socket.io-client

-- view profile on freind requests is broken
-- Unadd friend feature
 - Ban feature
 - Check to make sure user actually creates profile--> they should be able to add friends unless they create their profile